NYPL/digarch/transfers/file-transfers.md

 Rsync is a command utility used for copying and syncing file locations, both locally and remotely.
 More information about rsync can be found on the [rsync documentation page](https://linux.die.net/man/1/rsync) and [installation instructions](../software#rsync) can be found in our software section.

+On Windows via WSL:

+* Open WSL terminal

+Note: rsync will require a source path (the path to the disk of associated media carrier) and destination path (path to the fileTransfers directory in DigArchDiskStation ).
+Both paths should meet requirements for the terminal being used.

+* Enter ```rsync -arP sourcepath destinationpath```

+* An example rsync command may look like: ```rsync -arP /mnt/g/ /mnt/y/Staging/ingest/fileTransfers/collection-folder/media-folder/objects```

+On Windows via Cygwin:

+* Open Cygwin Terminal

+* Enter ```rsync -arP sourcepath destinationpath```

+* An example rsync command may look like: ```rsync -arP /cygdrive/g /cygdrive/y/Staging/ingest/fileTransfers/collection-folder/media-folder/objects```

+On Mac:

+* Open Terminal.

+* Enter ```rsync -arP sourcepath destinationpath```

+* An example rsync command may look like: ```rsync -arP /Volumes/path/to/media/carrier /Volumes/DigArchDiskStation/Staging/ingest/fileTransfers/collection-folder/media-folder/objects```

 ### FT.sh